Whether you're seeking enlightenment, connection with your community, or just the general calming of a frantic mind...

 2324 South Lamar

 Sukha Yoga Austin is the "Cheers" of Yoga Studios.
 When you go in, it feels like everybody knows your name.
 This studio was co-founded by beloved Austin yoga teachers and super-moms.
-Erinn Lewis of Sukha Yoga Austin has such a pleasing and kind nature, her challenging classes feel like a gentle pat on the back.
-With partner Mark Herron (and Erinn's teensy dog at the door to greet you) you'll feel right at home.
+Erinn Lewis of Sukha Yoga Austin has such a pleasing and kind nature that her challenging classes feel like a gentle pat on the back.
+With partner Mark Herron (and Erinn's teensy dog at the door to greet you), you'll feel right at home.

 MORE PLACES TO DO YOGA IN AUSTIN: